Lzgpom/integra-slate/source/index.html.md

 # Introduction
 Welcome to Integra Api!
 The main goal for this api is to ease the communication between the terminal and the POS.
 It is supposed to be available to both Java and .NET.
+This API is structured like the explanation of things works in the left and code snippets in the right.

 # Complete Use Case
 ```java